wevote/WeVoteCordova/README.md

-1. As of March 29, 2018, if you get a project compile error in AndroidStudio ```Could not find method jackOptions() for arguments [cordova_SafariViewController_...``` you might have to remove the jack settings in ```WeVoteCordova/platforms/android/cordova-plugin-safariviewcontroller/cordova-SafariViewController-java18.gradle``` this file is not source controlled by We Vote.
+1. As of March 29, 2018, if you get a project compile error in AndroidStudio ```Could not find method jackOptions() for arguments [cordova_SafariViewController_...``` you might have to remove the jack settings in ```WeVoteCordova/platforms/android/cordova-plugin-safariviewcontroller/cordova-SafariViewController-java18.gradle``` this file is source controlled by We Vote, but updating the plugin could expose this problem again.
 See "Migrate from Jack" at https://developer.android.com/studio/write/java8-support.html.

     ```
     ext.postBuildExtras = {